Dosing food and beverages

 Coriolis flow meters and controllers offer a solution to some of these limitations.
 Coriolis technology enables accurate measurement and control of mass flow even when the fluid composition of dosing mixtures is changing.
 More compact-type Coriolis devices are ideal for low-flows and also provide density readings.
 Additionally, dosing solutions with Coriolis can be made with CIP/SIP compatibility.
 And although they are often associated with a higher initial cost, long time cost of ownership for Coriolis instruments is reduced since no annual recalibration is typically required.

-While some large scale food production processes require high flow rate Coriolis instruments, many dosing applications can benefit from the precise, low-flow measurement and control offered by the CODA-Series of Coriolis mass flow meters and controllers.
-With flow rates ranging between 0.08 g/h to 300 kg/h, CODA devices are available in several models customizable to the exact requirements of each application.
-Contact Alicat to learn more about how Coriolis can maximize your dosing process.
+While some large scale food production processes require high flow rate Coriolis instruments, many dosing applications can benefit from the precise, low-flow measurement and control offered by the CODA-Series Coriolis mass flow meters and controllers.
+With flow rates ranging between 0.08 g/h to 100 kg/h, CODA devices are available in several models customizable to the exact requirements of each application.
+Contact Alicat to learn more about how Coriolis can maximize your process for dosing food, beverages, and in other industries.